 - Sixteen EHCY authorized activities,

-- The additional ARP-HCY authorized activities that are allowable with both ARP Homeless I funds and ARP Homeless II funds, and
+- The additional ARP-HCY authorized activities that are allowable with both ARP-HCY I and ARP-HCY II funds, and

-- A resource list of and strategies for county offices of education (COEs), districts, school sites and community-based organizations.
+- A list of resources and strategies for local educational agencies (LEAs) including county offices of education (COEs), districts, school sites and community-based organizations (CBOs).

 EHCY Authorized Activities